GeoCat/geoserver/docs/src/production/masterpassword.rst

 	Use :kbd:`admin` as username and :kbd:`geoserver` as password.

-3. Click on the :guilabel:`Passwords` menu link.
+3. Click on the :guilabel:`Passwords` link.

 	.. figure:: img/passwordslink.png
 		:alt: Passwords link